1. What is carpal tunnel syndrome?

 • Repetitive actions with wrist higher than the hand (typing)

 • Prolonged holding of an object (diving, reading, etc.)

 4. How do I know whether I am at a risk of developing carpal tunnel syndrome?

-You are at risk of developing carpal tunnel syndrome in the following conditions
+There are higher chances of developing carpal tunnel syndrome in cases of:

 5. How is carpal tunnel syndrome diagnosed?

 Following steps are used to diagnose carpal tunnel syndrome:

 • Physical examination along with medical history taken by the physician